 Students seeking teacher certification through the State of Missouri with Post-Baccalaureate status are required to meet requirements and seek admission to the Teacher Certification Program as early as possible.
-Admission to the program is required prior to enrollment in certain EDUC courses.
+Admission to the TCP is required prior to enrollment in certain EDUC courses.
 (Course descriptions state if admission to TCP is a prerequisite).
-Students pursuing teacher certification may not enroll in Education or content area courses as pass/fail unless the course is a designated pass/fail course by the Education department.
+Students pursuing teacher certification may not enroll in Education or content area courses as pass/fail unless the course is a designated pass/fail\ course by the Education department.

-Undesignated courses taken as pass/fail will be considered as a grade of C for GPA calculations if passed.
+\Undesignated courses taken as pass/fail will be considered as a grade of C for GPA calculations if passed.

 - Completed the Post-Baccalaureate core at Columbia College.
-(Post-Baccalaureate core courses are: EDUC 505, EDUC 542, and EDUC 560 [or their undergraduate equivalents]); - Attained a cumulative GPA of at least 2.75 (includes all coursework, Columbia College and other) with no grade of lower than C in the professional education and content area courses (See note above regarding pass/fail); - GPA of 3.0 or above on all professional education courses with no grade lower than C (See note above regarding pass/fail); - GPA of 3.0 or above on all content area courses with no grade lower than C (See note above regarding pass/fail); - Completion of application materials for admission to the Teacher Certification Program which include the Statement of Responsibility and the Guideline Agreement.
+(Post-Baccalaureate core courses are: EDUC 505, EDUC 542, and EDUC 560 [or their undergraduate equivalents]); - GPA of 3.0 or above on all professional education courses with no grade lower than C (See note above regarding pass/fail); - GPA of 3.0 or above on all content area courses with no grade lower than C (See note above regarding pass/fail); - Completion of application materials for admission to the Teacher Certification Program which include the Statement of Responsibility and the Guideline Agreement.

-- Complete at least six (6) hours of professional education each year. - Complete required field experiences and receive favorable evaluations from cooperating teachers and faculty supervisors. - Maintain a cumulative GPA of 2.75 or above after acceptance to the program. - Maintain a cumulative GPA of 3.0 or above in professional education and content area courses. - Department faculty members and staff will document instances of unprofessional behavior.
+- Complete at least six (6) hours of professional education each year. - Complete required field experiences and receive favorable evaluations from cooperating teachers and faculty supervisors. - Maintain a cumulative GPA of 3.0 or above in professional education and content area courses. - Department faculty members and staff will document instances of unprofessional behavior.
 Unprofessional behavior may make the student ineligible for acceptance in the Teacher Certification Program or may result in the immediate dismissal of a student from the Teacher Certification Program.
 Additional information regarding candidate dismissal can be obtained from the Education Department.

 - Content area coursework not completed in BA must also be taken to meet State certification requirements. - Any content area or professional education course(s) with grade of "D" or lower must be repeated until a grade of "C" or above is obtained (see Grading and Academic Standing).
-Additional courses may need to be repeated if overall, professional education, or content area GPAs are below the program requirements.
+Additional courses may need to be repeated if professional education or content area GPAs are below the program requirements.
 (NOTE: MAT Post-Bacc students who receive two grades of C will be dismissed from the program.
 See dismissal information)

-Post-Baccalaureate certification students completing the FAFSA to receive financial aid for certification must complete the following questions on the 2021-2022 FAFSA accordingly:
+Post-Baccalaureate certification students completing the FAFSA to receive financial aid for certification must complete the following questions on the 2022-2023 FAFSA accordingly: